mollyic/MRI_qa/README.md

-# MRI Image Quality Metrics generator
+# MRI Image Quality Assement Tool
-A tool to process MRI scans for Image Quality Metrics
+The simple MRI rating tool allows users to open MRI images in nifti format (nii.gz, nii) and provide a numerical rating that describes the impact of artifact on the image quality.
+It is possible to resume previous rating sessions using the tool.
+If a previous rating session is selected, only images that are yet to have a rating will be opened for review.

 # Setup